chermehdi/Simple-Ioc/README.md

     /*  Usage  */

+    //this will get automaticaly loaded for you

     @Wire
     private Component c;

-   this will get automaticaly loaded for you
 ```